Skip to main content

 Consider:

-• Are internal lists currently used to exclude customers from future marketing, including based on customer preferences, other self-exclusions and/or Gambling Incident Registers?
+- Are internal lists used to exclude customers from future marketing, including based on customer preferences, other self-exclusions and/or Gambling Incident Registers?

-• Can these inform if and when BetStop checks need to be undertaken for direct marketing?
+- Do these inform if and when checks are undertaken for direct marketing?

-• Can BetStop results inform these lists, for instance, if an individual returns a self-excluded result from BetStop, can this information inform internal lists?
+- Do check results inform these lists, for instance, if an individual returns a self-excluded result from the Register, can this information inform internal lists?

-• If marketing occurs to individuals that do not have an active account, but have otherwise consented to receive marketing, how will wagering providers ensure direct marketing does not occur to people who have previously consented to receive marketing material but have subsequently self-excluded via BetStop?
+- If marketing targets individuals that do not have an active account, but have otherwise consented to receive marketing, how do wagering providers ensure direct marketing does not occur to people who have previously consented to receive marketing material but have subsequently self-excluded via BetStop – the National Self-Exclusion Register?

 Compliance obligation 4: A wagering provider must not disclose information about a registered individual for marketing purposes